MatijaNovosel/vue-3-material-date-picker/README.md

 yarn add vue-3-material-date-picker
 ```

+## ✨ Features

+- Multiple date selection
+- Customizable and themable
+- Can be changed to any locale on the fly

 ## ⚙️ Usage

 Import the component locally or define it globally and include the css file: